Plutonium-238: Manhattan Project

 Ernest O. Lawrence's 60-inch cyclotron at the University of California Lawrence Radiation Laboratory, Berkeley, in August, 1939, the most powerful accelerator in the world at the time.
 Glenn T. Seaborg and Edwin M. McMillan (right) used it to discover plutonium, neptunium, and many other transuranic elements and isotopes, for which they received the 1951 Nobel Prize in chemistry.

 Plutonium was first synthesized in 1940 and isolated in 1941 by chemists at the University of California, Berkeley.

 The Manhattan Project began shortly after the discovery, with most early research (pre-1944) carried out using small samples manufactured using the large cyclotrons at the Berkeley Rad Lab and Washington University in St. Louis.

 Much of the difficulty encountered during the Manhattan Project regarded the production and testing of nuclear fuel.
 Both uranium and plutonium were eventually determined to be fissile, but in each case they had to be purified to select for the isotopes suitable for an atomic bomb.

 With World War II underway, the research teams were pressed for time.
 Micrograms of plutonium were made by cyclotrons in 1942 and 1943.
 In late 1943 Robert Oppenheimer is quoted as saying "there's only a twentieth of a milligram in existence."

 By his request, the Rad Lab at Berkeley made available 1.2 mg of plutonium by the end of October 1943, most of which was taken to Los Alamos for theoretical work there.

 The world's second reactor, the X-10 Graphite Reactor built at a secret site at Oak Ridge, would be fully operational in 1944.
-In November 1943, shortly after its initial start-up, it was able to produce a minuscule 500 mg.
+In November 1943, shortly after its initial start-up, it produced a minuscule 500 mg.
 However, this plutonium was mixed with large amounts of uranium fuel and destined for the nearby chemical processing pilot plant for isotopic separation (enrichment).
 Gram amounts of plutonium would not be available until early 1944.

 Industrial-scale production of plutonium only began in March 1945 when the B Reactor at the Hanford Site began operation.